-Unfold one pack of the phyllo sheets and stack them so they lie flat on a rimmed baking sheet; cover the stack with plastic wrap, making sure there is excess plastic wrap covering all four edges of phyllo stack.
+Unfold one pack of the fillo sheets, lying them flat on a rimmed baking sheet; cover the stack with 2-3 sheets of plastic wrap, making sure there is excess plastic wrap extending past all edges of the stack of fillo.

-Melt the butter in a small saucepan over low heat; using a pastry brush, brush the bottom of a 9 x 13 baking pan (glass or metal is fine) liberally with some of the butter.
+Melt the butter in a small saucepan over low heat; using a pastry brush, liberally brush the bottom of a 9 x 13 glass baking dish with some of the melted butter.

-Repeat layering and buttering with 10 more phyllo sheets, then sprinkle on another 1/3 of the prepared filling.
-Again, repeat layering and buttering with 10 more phyllo sheets, sprinkling on the final 1/3 of the prepared filling.
+Repeat layering and buttering with 10 more fillo sheets, then sprinkle on another 1/3 of the prepared apricot/pistachio filling.
+Again, repeat the fillo layering and buttering with 10 more fillo sheets, sprinkling on the final 1/3 of the prepared apricot/pistachio filling.

-Top final layer of filling with the last 10 sheets of the buttered phyllo.
-Cover pan loosely with plastic wrap and place baklava into the freezer for 30 minutes - this will make cutting the baklava much easier.
+Top the final layer of the apricot/pistachio filling with the remaining 10 sheets of the buttered and layered fillo.
+Now, cover the baking pan loosely with plastic wrap and place the prepared pan of baklava into the freezer for 20 minutes to make scoring the baklava much easier.

 Preheat the oven to 350 degrees F. Position the oven rack in the center of the oven.

-Transfer the pan of baklava to a cooling rack and let cool completely.
-Run a knife along the cut lines of the baklava and around the edges to help the syrup absorb more evenly.
+Transfer the pan of baklava to a cooling rack and let it cool completely.
+Gently run a knife along the lines cut into the baklava and around the edges.

-Remove the saucepan from the heat and stir in the cardamom and salt.
-Pour the syrup evenly over the entire surface of the baklava, allowing it to run down into the cut marks and along the sides of the pan.
-Let baklava to cool to room temperature before serving.
+Pour the warm syrup evenly over the entire surface of the baklava, allowing it to run down into the lines cut into the baklava and along the sides of the pan.
+Let the baklava cool to room temperature before serving.

 1. When making baklava, you need about 10 hands.....or at least FOUR.
 Make baklava when you have a partner available!

-2. Baklava is best about 24 hours after the syrup is added.
-Don't make the syrup ahead of time - if it simmers too long, it will be the wrong consistency when poured over the baklava and will crystallize, keeping the syrup from running down into the incisions of the dough and around the edge of the pan.
+2. Baklava is best about 8-24 hours after it's baked.
+Don't make the syrup ahead of time - if it simmers too long, it will be the wrong consistency when poured over the baklava and will crystallize, keeping the syrup from running down into the incisions cut into the pastry and around the edge of the pan.